Bloop15/House-Price-Predictor/README.md

   Future work could explore **stacking/ensemble methods** or **polynomial feature engineering** to further boost performance.

 **Final Note:** Ridge Regression is the best-performing model on this dataset, with XGBoost close behind and Random Forest trailing.

+---

+## Streamlit App Overview

+The **`app.py`** file provides an interactive interface to explore the model:

+- Input key house features (e.g., **Overall Quality, Living Area, Garage Capacity**)
+- Upload a CSV for **batch predictions**
+- View entered feature values in a summary table
+- Instantly get **predicted sale prices** using the pre-trained Ridge Regression model

+> The app is lightweight, responsive, and can be run locally using Streamlit or deployed to the cloud.

+---